"The world is in chaos. Blood flows like rivers. We, Emperor Taizong's youngest descendant, must—"

 "Heavens… If she is that girl…"

-A breath, bitter with the taste of a monumental miscalculation.
+A breath followed, bitter with the taste of a monumental miscalculation.

-The words echoed in the great hall like a clap of thunder, sealing their grim fate.
+The words echoed in the great hall like a clap of thunder, sealing their fate.

-He sat frozen on his dragon throne.
-Pale, stricken, utterly hollow.
+The emperor sat frozen on his dragon throne.
+He was pale and utterly hollow.
 The report was still in his hands, unread for the third time.
 He didn't speak.
-Couldn't.
 The weight of the realization had struck too deep.
 He had seen her once, at the very edge of his power, and let her go.
-Not out of mercy, but because he didn't think she would ever matter.
+He hadn't thought she would ever matter.

-He had believed she would live a small, quiet life.
-Perhaps marry a farmer.
-Disappear into obscurity.
-Grow old and fade into dust.
+He had believed she would live a small and quiet life.
+Perhaps she would marry a farmer, disappear into obscurity, and grow old until she faded into dust.

-And buried him, in her memory, until the moment she was strong enough to return and drag his entire empire down into the grave with her.
+Instead, she had buried her name.
+She had buried her rage.
+She had buried him in her memory until the moment she was strong enough to return and drag his entire empire down into the grave with her.

-"What do we do…?" he finally whispered, the words ragged.
+"What do we do…?" he finally whispered.
 He inhaled sharply, his voice trembling with a fear he hadn't felt in fifty years.

 "She is confident.
-That means she has truly broken through to Golden Core.
+That means she is truly broken through to Golden Core.
 She knows the heavenly suppression limits you to the early stage."

 The Queen clenched her jaw, the bones creaking audibly.

 In her original plans, it would have taken her another century to fully recover.
 In reality, her pace had barely improved.
 But those foolish heroes who attacked the capital in recent years, even as they were devoured, had gifted her slivers of strength.
-She was a single, crucial breath away from mid Golden Core.
-One step from unleashing her true terror upon the world.
+She was a single breath away from mid-Golden Core.
+She was one step from unleashing her true terror upon the world.

-"How many children of yours, bearing the imperial Ziwei aura, do you have left?" the Queen asked, her voice cold and practical.
+"How many children of yours, bearing the imperial Ziwei aura, do you have left?" the Queen asked.

 "You want to use… the old method?"
 Emperor Wei blinked in disbelief.

-"No. The great soul refining array can now be shattered by even a peak Foundation Realm cultivator with the right tools.
-Against a true Golden Core master, it is mere paper."
+"No. The great soul-refining array can now be shattered by even a peak Foundation Realm cultivator with the right tools.
+Against a true Golden Core master, it's mere paper."

 She shook her head.
-Their old method had been brutal but effective.
-She would briefly leave the palace, cripple the Foundation and peak Qi Refining cultivators among the attacking armies, then the Slayers of the Four Directions, her four Foundation Realm elites, would activate the array and refine the entire army into pure spirit essence for her to consume.
+Their old method had been brutal.
+She would briefly leave the palace to cripple the Foundation and peak Qi Refining cultivators among the attacking armies.
+Then the Slayers of the Four Directions, her four Foundation Realm elites, would activate the array and refine the entire army into pure spirit essence for her to consume.

 With Su Min present, that method would be useless.
-She could slay a general from amidst ten thousand soldiers, and maybe more.
-They needed the Queen at her full, unshackled strength to have any hope.
+She could slay a general from amidst ten thousand soldiers.
+They needed the Queen at her full and unshakable strength to have any hope.

-And the only way to recover that final step now, with such urgency… was through a direct, vile ritual involving men and women bearing strong traces of Ziwei aura, the imperial destiny itself.
+The only way to recover that final step now was through a direct and vile ritual involving men and women bearing strong traces of Ziwei aura—the imperial destiny itself.

-"I have… over a hundred left," the emperor said, his voice hollow.
+"I have… over a hundred left," the emperor said.

 "Send them.
 All of them.
 To my chambers.
 We are out of time."